Think back to when you first started learning English.

 - Revisit word stress and really determine which words are hard for you and master them.
 Or take a course designed to help you master word and sentence stress.

-- Think about the nine ways you can use intonation in conversation and work on each aspect one at a time.
+- Think about the how we use intonation in conversation and work on each aspect one at a time.

 Quarterly Goals for Improving Your Reading and Writing Skills